What Comes after Graduation?

 For every one of those stories, there is one about someone who doubled down and did it.
 Set your goal, create a budget, build a savings plan, research resources, and slay that career.
 You can achieve what you want even living within your means.

 As you work hard and sacrifice, you’ll find life likes to interject obstacles, and you may not always accomplish your goals in your timeline.
-However, far more inhibiting to your success than these challenges will be your lack of action and delay.
+However, far more inhibiting to your success than these challenges will be your lack of action.